 Finally, the value for money is somewhat in the middle of the road.
 Armani Code is still quite costly after nearly 13 years of circulation.
 Given its shorter lifespan, you may end up using large quantities for it to perform as well as its peers at the same price point.

 A $106 RRP for 125 ml (4.2 Oz) can be quite off-putting.
-However, you can actually find it for $85 on Amazon.com.
-In fact, it can be purchased much cheaper at around $64 on Notino.com, which makes it certainly more attractive.
+You can find it for $85 on Amazon.com.
+Meanwhile, it’s much cheaper through FragranceX from around $50.
+Therefore, you’ll find it among our best men’s fragrances under $100.

 Recent formulations of Armani Code may be on the milder and creamier side compared to the original.
 However, it’s still a strong contender for one of the best winter fragrances available.